mvniekerk/tokio-cron-scheduler/migration.md

 #### SimpleNotificationStore
 Default implementation for the NotificationStore.

+#### PostgresMetadataStore
+Postgres implementation of the MetadataStore.
+Needs postgres_storage feature.

+#### PostgresNotificationStore
+Postgres implementation of the NotificationStore.
+Needs postgres_storage feature.

 #### NatsMetadataStore
 Nats implementation of the MetadataStore.
-Needs nats_scheduler feature.
+Needs nats_storage feature.

 #### NatsNotificationStore
 Nats implementation of the NotificationStore.
-Needs nats_scheduler feature.
+Needs nats_storage feature.